Treppe/clarity-journal/Motivation HW.md

 Dorfromantic | Complete quests for longer play and bigger score | A feeling of visual satisfaction provided by biomes matching mechanics
-HS Battlegrounds | Ladder ranking | A feeling of power and dominance provided by heavy hits with strong creatures The Banner Saga | Kill enemies to get renown | A feeling of meaningful choices provided by heroes permanent death feature Pillars of Eternity II | Worldbuilding | Discovery Catherine | Morality | Clarity
+HS Battlegrounds | Ladder ranking | A feeling of power and dominance provided by heavy hits with strong creatures The Banner Saga | Kill enemies to get renown | A feeling of meaningful choices provided by heroes permanent death feature Pillars of Eternity II |  Kill enemies to get new gear and money | A feeling of being a fantasy hero provided by game's worldbuilding
+Catherine | Replay nightmares to get higher score | A feeling of self exploration provided by the story and moral choices

 #motivation